 Safely to arrive at home

-Now, I don’t know about you, but I don’t think we’re supposed to lift up a stuffy old man who doesn’t like Christmas.
+Now, I don’t think we’re supposed to lift up a miserly old man who doesn’t like Christmas.
 In addition to breaking my back, it would have no relevance at all!

 in 1 Samuel 7, the Lord helps His people defeat the Philistines.
 After this, the prophet Samuel praised the Lord:

 Then Samuel took a stone, and set it between Mizpeh and Shen, and called the name of it Eben-ezer, saying, Hitherto hath the Lord helped us.

 The footnote for Eben-ezer says that the meaning of the word is “stone of help.”

 When we see someone struggling, we should be casting them stones of help.

 Lifelines that they can hang onto.
 When the world seems to be battling against them like the Philistines, we cast them a strengthening hand.
 And we do so their enemy, whom they cannot defeat alone, can be conquered.

 Sometimes this isn’t spiritual, it’s temporal!
 This is the purpose of having home and visiting teaching (or ministering, as it’s now referred to).

 When you see a new mother who is overwhelmed by her new responsibilities, offer her a stone of help!
 When you see an elderly neighbor no longer able to care for his yard, offer him a stone help!